 At the end of the 17th century, Macao – the mysterious port city on the southern coast of China – is a Portuguese trading post in the Far East.
 The players take on the role of energetic and daring adventurers.
 Many exciting tasks and challenges await the players, whether they are a captain, governor, craftsman, or scholar.
 Those who chose the wisest course of action and have the best overall strategy will earn the most prestige at the end.
 For 2 – 4 players, games run approximately 1 – 2 hours.

-FOR MORE: Buy Macao
+FOR MORE: Buy Macao on Amazon

 #09 | Star Wars: Outer Rim